-- b) Our system of rewards includes: - Verbal praise and written praise for good work - Stars for effort (more than achievement, although inevitably effort will often lead to high achievement) which are celebrated both in the classroom and in the House, where they add to the total achieved by the children in that House, with a cup awarded termly. - Eagle Certificates at Bronze (25), Silver (50) and Gold (100) level to reward individual targets for stars. - Annual subject and year group prizes - Posting examples of excellent work in art/design, sports, and drama and concert achievements on the school's newsletter, which is widely circulated, so that the community can celebrate success. - Two soft toys awarded in Friday's Assembly for Reception and Pre Prep pupils and celebrated in Monday's Assembly in front of the whole School - A weekly Special Award in Monday's Assembly for Prep pupils - Classroom competitions which build into termly awards
+- b) Our system of rewards includes: - Verbal praise and written praise for good work - Stars for effort (more than achievement, although inevitably effort will often lead to high achievement) which are celebrated both in the classroom and in the House, where they add to the total achieved by the children in that House, with a cup awarded termly. - Eagle Certificates at Bronze (25), Silver (50) and Gold (100) level to reward individual targets for stars.

+- Annual subject and year group prizes - Posting examples of excellent work in art/design, sports, and drama and concert achievements on the school's newsletter, which is widely circulated, so that the community can celebrate success. - Two soft toys awarded in Friday's Assembly for Reception and Pre Prep pupils and celebrated in Good Work Assembly in front of the whole School - Mentions in good work assembly - Classroom competitions which build into termly awards

 Glebe House School community of Governors, staff, parents and pupils adhere to an established routine, clear expectations and a code of conduct.
 We see education as a partnership.
 Our staff are committed to excellence, aiming to achieve a spirit of trust and cooperation.
 We expect the highest values and standards of behaviour inside and outside the classroom, as well as outside the school and in any written or electronic communication concerning the school.
+A firm expectation of good behaviour at all times is key.

 We expect pupils to treat staff and each other with consideration and good manners and to respond positively to the opportunities and demands of school life.
-Opportunities in PSHEE and other lessons exist where children can understand what is expected of them and why sanctions may be imposed for inconsiderate behaviour .
+Opportunities in PSHEE and other lessons exist where children can understand what is expected of them and why sanctions may be imposed for inconsiderate behaviour.

 Everyone has a right to feel secure and to be treated with respect, particularly the vulnerable.
 Harassment and bullying will not be tolerated.
 Our Anti-bullying policy is on our web site and in the Parent Handbook.
-The school is strongly committed to promoting equal opportunities for all, regardless of race, gender, religious beliefs (or lack thereof) or sexual orientation or physical disability or learning difficulty.
+The school is strongly committed to promoting equal opportunities for all, regardless of race, gender, religious beliefs (or lack thereof) or sexual orientation or physical disability or learning difficulty, or any other protected characteristic.